 There are a lot of these kinds of redesign stories.
 This scenario has played out thousands of times.
 Almost always a redesign turns into a marketer’s nightmare (if you have a strong stomach read Website Redesign Horror Stories The Top 9 Nightmares to Vanquish!).

-Redesign projects are usually over-budget and late, and as a reward you mostly get nothing but drops in conversion rate.
+Ecommerce website redesign projects are usually over-budget and late, and as a reward, you mostly get nothing but drops in conversion rate.
 A real bum deal, I’m sure you would agree?

 But I don’t want to unduly worry you.
 It’s a simple fact: radical website redesigns often backfire.
 You can put it down to customer psychology (people don’t like radical change) and project scope (website redesigns are in principle hard, risky, uncertain projects with many stakeholders).

 There are at least 3 threats you should consider before your next redesign: